elastio/bon/website/guide/limitations.md

 It's possible to place `#[builder]` on top of a `const fn`, but the generated builder methods won't be marked `const`.
 They use the non-const method `Into::into` to transition between type states.
 Except for that, the generated code should be `const`-compatible.

 If you have a strong use case that requires full support for `const`, feel free to [open an issue].
 We'll figure something out for sure 🐱.

-## Conditional compilation

-Conditionally-compiled members aren't supported yet.
-The blocker for this feature is a lack of support for attributes in `where` bounds in the language.
-See [rust-lang/rust/#115590](https://github.com/rust-lang/rust/issues/115590) for details.

 [open an issue]: https://github.com/elastio/bon/issues